presto-osu/orlis-orcis/orcis/README.md

 repository of [AndroZoo](https://androzoo.uni.lu/).

 The link of CodeMatch Data contains the name of apps and the ground truth.
-We successfully downloaded 1589 apps.
+We were able to downloaded 1589 apps.
 In our evaluation, we found 41 possible mistakes in the ground truth.
 These 41 pairs seem to be clones while they are marked as not clones in the ground truth of CodeMatch Data.
-The list of apps is shown in "benchmarks/apps_list.txt" while the ground truth used in our evaluation is shown in "benchmarks/ground_truth_codematch.txt", which only contains apps we have and the ground truth of the 41 pairs are changed to clones.
+The list of apps we have is shown in "benchmarks/apps_list.txt" while the ground truth used in our evaluation is shown in "benchmarks/ground_truth_codematch.txt", which only contains apps we have and the ground truth of the 41 pairs are changed to clones.
 In the list of apps and ground